shadowlightwolf89/resource-repo/README.md

-# resource-repo
+# A simple resource repository

-A simple resource repository
+This repository is simply to host resources for my external sites.